Filing Fee Waiver

 Any ex parte presentation fee

-The court must waive any fee that is required.
+*The court must waive any required fee.
 The state Supreme Court in Jafar v.
-Webb recently confirmed this.
+Webb confirmed this.

 Fees that are probably NOT waivable are fees for optional services, including, but not limited to:

 Cost of photocopies

 Cost of mediation

 You are eligible if you get the following assistance: